oOperaho/Cruzeiro/README.md

 # Cruzeiro

-This is the same old bot for the Discord Server of CSUL, but i've changed the code.
+This is the same old bot running on the Discord Server of CSUL, but i've changed the code.
 It's better now.

 [Discord.py](https://discordpy.readthedocs.io/en/stable/index.html)\
 [Heroku](https://devcenter.heroku.com/categories/python-support)